walter-erquinigo/uhtree/README.md

 The tree is optimized for data access with Zipfian distribution.
 In this case, the most frequent elements achieve operation complexities with near O(1) time.
 For other data distributions or for less frequent elements, it's still O(log(log(n))).

-If you want to test it, just run ConcurrentTester.
+If you want to see how to test it, just read the ConcurrentTester class, which is the main tester for this tree.

-This was part of a research I did in the Pontifical Catholic University of Pery for my undergrad.
+This was part of a research I did in the Pontifical Catholic University of Pery during my undergrad.
 It was declared as the best undergrad research ever at my faculty :)